 Jive Security Architecture

 Jive’s security architecture is designed to protect the confidentiality, integrity and availability of all customer information that we host.
-To that end, we apply stringent, risk-adjusted security controls in layers ranging from facilities (physical security) to network infrastructure (network security), IT systems (system/host security) and information and applications (application security).
+We apply stringent, risk-adjusted security controls in layers ranging from facilities (physical security) to network infrastructure (network security), IT systems (system/host security) and information and applications (application security).
 Jive has the following security controls:

 - Strict access controls (both system and network) – Jive enforces strict access control on all its systems.
 We perform regular internal audits and use automated tools to verify desired configurations.

-- Everything is audited (internally and by 3rd parties) – Includes strong third-party auditing from EY in the form of our SOC2.
+- Everything is audited (internally and by 3rd parties) – Includes strong third-party auditing in the form of our SOC2.

 - Strict ingress and egress points – Access to the application is restricted to ports 80/443.
 Jive administration is limited to a small group of Jive workers using a secure 2-factor VPN to access customer environments.
 All activity is logged.

 - Hardened operating systems – All operating systems are configured to only use the minimal number of required services.

 - Encryption – Jive provides strong encryption options for customers to use, which secures the Data in Transit (DIT) from the client side, to our core services.
 As part of our migration to Amazon Web Services (AWS), customers also gain the benefit of having all of their data encrypted by AWS, providing Data at Rest (DAR).

 - Separated services (web, database and storage) – All services are isolated and not shared, minimizing the risk of unintended data disclosure.

 - Application Programming Interfaces (API) – Secure API’s are available for customers, which can be used to export security data to a Security Information and Event Management (SIEM) solution.
 More information can be found at https://community.jivesoftware.com/docs/DOC-112283.